-4 Module coordinator Prof. Dr. Matthias Fifka Iman Hamadi Milena Störmer 5 Contents The seminar course deals with the subject of sustainable business development from a managerial perspective.
+4 Module coordinator Prof. Dr. Matthias Fifka Iman Hamadi Milena Störmer development from a managerial perspective.
+Thus, the questions more stand by doing so create a value for business and a value seminar promotes sustainable thinking by analyzing contagreen logistic topics that Siemens Smart Infrastructure (Stackling.
+Siemens SI is aiming to transform its Nuremberg into a more sustainable, green warehouse by implementiapplying green solutions within its logistics processes.
+We groups, students are asked to develop sustainable solutions associated problems and by doing so contribute to the go The seminar course deals with the subject of sustainable business development from a managerial perspective.
 Thus, the question will be pursued how a business can design its operations more sustainably and by doing so create a value for business and a value for society.
 The seminar promotes sustainable thinking by analyzing contemporary green logistic topics that Siemens Smart Infrastructure (SI) is currently tackling.
 Siemens SI is aiming to transform its Nuremberg warehouse into a more sustainable, green warehouse by implementing and applying green solutions within its logistics processes.
 Working in groups, students are asked to develop sustainable solutions for associated problems and by doing so contribute to the goal of Siemens to become a leading sustainable actor within the area of logistics globally.
 6 Learning objectives and skills Students will develop and confidently present sustainable business solutions to Siemens Smart Infrastructure.
 Students will learn how to work within teams and have the possibility to interact and closely work with a global German corporation.
 This allows students to apply theory to practice and to get to know a leading employer in the region.
 Within this framework, competency goals also arise in the areas of sustainable business developmental thinking, research and presentation, teamwork skills, feedback exchange and reflection.
 7 Prerequisites Students should have basic knowledge of economics and business administration.
 In order to achieve the learning objectives, attendance will be compulsory.
-8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation Written assignment 11 Grading procedure Presentation (40%)
+8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Presentation/written assignment 11 Grading procedure Presentation/written assignment (100%) 12 Module frequency Unregelmäßig 13 Workload in clock hours Contact hours: 21 h